shashank-sharma/100-days-of-code/log.md

 ### Day 15: January 17, 2017

 Youbot added playlistSearch function which helps you to search playlist video which can be downloaded it later.
 Also learned few algorithms.

+### Day 16: January 18, 2017

+Worked on new python projet Qypo which is a customizable typing helper.
+It will help you to increase your typing speed.
+Also going through this it will track all your progress and show them with the help of graph.
+Also Learned more about git and linux in enki app which is really awesome.